• Skip to primary navigation

 Smoked Paprika Hummus

 After my unforgettable experience at Zahav in Philadelphia a few years ago, I discovered how quick and easy it was (and soooo much more flavorful!) to make homemade hummus.
-I mean, we're talking minutes, and presto: you have a fresh batch of the tastiest healthy (naturally vegan and gluten-free!) snack ready to go.
+I mean, we're talking minutes, and presto: you have a fresh batch of the tastiest healthy snack ready to go.

-I decided to combine the two and create a hummus recipe that has plenty of tahini AND garlic!
+I knew I wanted a hummus recipe with plenty of tahini AND garlic flavor.
 But, I also wanted a smoky flavor to add a more nuanced flavor profile, so I increased the amount of smoked paprika to give it a deep smoky flavor.
 You can use regular paprika here, but it will be a milder flavor (but still delicious!).

 Jump to: